PaulRBerg/prb-proxy/README.md

 ## Background

-The idea of a proxy contract has been popularised by [DappHub](https://github.com/dapphub), a team of developers who helped create the decentralised stablecoin [DAI](https://makerdao.com).
+The idea of a proxy contract has been popularized by [DappHub](https://github.com/dapphub), a team of developers who helped create the decentralized stablecoin [DAI](https://makerdao.com).
 DappHub is the creator of [ds-proxy](https://github.com/dapphub/ds-proxy), which grew to become the [de facto](https://ethereum.stackexchange.com/a/90304/24693) solution for developers who need to execute multiple contract calls in one transaction.
 For example, [Maker](https://makerdao.com), [Balancer](https://balancer.fi), and [DeFi Saver](https://defisaver.com/) all use DSProxy.